obfuscurity/synthesize/README.md

 The resulting Graphite server __listens only on https port 443__ and has been configured to collect metrics specifically for helping profile the performance of your Graphite and Carbon services.
 It uses memcached for improved query performance, and Statsite for a fast, C-based implementation of the StatsD collector/aggregator.

-**WARNING:** You should not install Synthesize directly on your personal development system.
+:warning: **WARNING:** You should not install Synthesize directly on your personal development system.
 It's strongly suggested that you use a VM or other temporary VPS instance for sandboxing Synthesize.

 ## Provides